stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-potato-rosti-with-smoked-salmon.md

 ## Crisp Brunch Bites

-These little potato rosti are simple but feel special once they are topped with sour cream, smoked salmon, and dill.
-The base is crisp and golden, the sour cream adds cool richness, and the smoked salmon brings enough salt and silkiness to make each bite feel complete.
+These little potato rosti feel special once they are topped with sour cream, smoked salmon, and dill.
+The base should be crisp and golden, with enough structure to hold the toppings without turning heavy.

-The most important step is squeezing moisture from the grated potato.
-Drier potatoes brown better, hold together more easily, and give you a rosti that is crisp rather than soft.

-## Serving Ideas
+## Tips and Variations

+- Squeeze as much moisture as possible from the grated potato.
+- Keep the rosti small so they crisp before the centers get gummy.
-Serve these as a brunch appetizer, a holiday starter, or part of a grazing board.
+- Serve as brunch bites, holiday appetizers, or a first course with salad.
-They pair well with cucumber slices, pickled onions, capers, lemon wedges, soft scrambled eggs, or a simple green salad.

-For a more substantial brunch plate, serve a few rosti per person with extra smoked salmon, sliced avocado, and a poached egg.
-A glass of sparkling wine or strong coffee would not be out of place here.

-## Variations

-Swap sour cream for creme fraiche, Greek yogurt, or whipped cream cheese.
-Add lemon zest, capers, or finely chopped chives to the topping for a sharper flavor.
+- Swap sour cream for creme fraiche or Greek yogurt.

-If you want a vegetarian version, skip the smoked salmon and top the rosti with herbed sour cream, roasted mushrooms, caramelized onions, or goat cheese.

-## Make-Ahead Tips

-The rosti are best shortly after cooking, but you can cook them a little ahead and re-crisp them in a hot oven or air fryer before topping.
-Wait to add the sour cream and smoked salmon until just before serving so the potato stays crisp.

-If making a larger batch, keep cooked rosti on a wire rack in a low oven while you finish the rest.
-This keeps the bottoms from steaming and softening.
+- Cook the rosti a little ahead, re-crisp in the oven, then top just before serving.